 Our composer lets you edit the block and its content as well.
 Content-level customizations will always overrule block-level customizations.
 Keep this in mind when setting global font families, for example.

-If you click on the yellow pencil icon, a modal box with some layout options will come up.
-All the options set in this box will have effect on every item of that block: e.g., if you set a specific font family using this option, all the text blocks inside that block will use that font family.
+If you click on the pencil icon, a modal box with some layout options will come up.
+All the options set in this box will affect every item of that block: e.g., if you set a specific font family using this option, all the text blocks inside that block will use that font family.
 This lets you specify some general styling across the different parts of your newsletter.
 The same applies to the background color.
-We will take a more in-depth view to all these options in the 10.
+We will take a more in-depth view of all these options in the 10.
 Editing the blocks section of this guide.

-Every block will have some specific element that can be edited: e.g. the image block will let specify image source and link, header block will let you upload your custom logo and some introductory text.
-These edit box differs from element to element but they are all quite self-explanatory: the Edit Text box will let you edit your paragraph…and so on.
-We will take a more in-depth view to all these options in the 9.
+Every block will have some specific elements that can be edited: e.g. the image block will let specify the image source and link, the header block will let you upload your custom logo and some introductory text.
+This edit box differs from element to element but they are all quite self-explanatory: the Edit Text box will let you edit your paragraph…and so on.
+We will take a more in-depth view of all these options in the 9.
 Editing the content section of this guide.

 8. The blocks

-Ideally the beginning of every newsletter, with a custom logo area and a some text.
+Ideally the beginning of every newsletter, with a custom logo area and some text.

-A big centered image, a strong text heading, a paragraph and a call to action button.
+A big centred image, a strong text heading, a paragraph, and a call to action button.

 A big paragraph title you can use to start a paragraph or a new section